What Is Holiness?

 A Helpful Way to Read the Word

-To the church of God in Corinth, to those complete in Christ Jesus and called to be whole.
+To the church of God in Corinth, to those made complete in Christ Jesus and called to be whole.

 Put on the new man, created to be like God in true righteousness and wholeness.